 The colors in the Blue Mosque were so vivid, my camera couldn't do them justice.
 This overexposure was the closest I could come to representing the experience.
 I visited once during the day, and then went back as the sun was going down, just to see how the different levels of light effected the brilliance of the architectural design and color.

+Istanbul is a great city, famous Italian commander Napoleon Bonaparte once said that “If the Earth was a single state, Istanbul would be its capital city".
+There are so many interesting places for visiting, but the most interestings are Bosphorus, historical old city (inside Byzantium city walls), grand bazaar and spice bazaar.
 Almost all the historical monuments are in historical old city, for example Sultanehmet Mosque (Blue Mosque), Suleymaniye Mosque, Topkapi Palace, Hagia Sophia Museum, grand bazaar, spice bazaar and the others. www.dailyistanbulcitytour.com

 I just returned from Turkey, and while the protest in Istanbul is escalating to violence, Sultan Ahmed Mosque (The Blue Mosque) is still a place to find peace within.
 I took this photo the day before leaving this wonderful city.